TheHive-Project/CortexDocs/analyzer_requirements.md

 You need to [sign up](https://www.malwares.com/account/signup) for a Malwares.com account.

 An API key to use the service's API should be associated with your account.
 Supply it as the value of the `key` parameter.

+### Mnemonic
+Query IP addresses and domain names against [Mnemonic](https://passivedns.mnemonic.no/) Passive DNS service.

+This analyzer comes in two flavors:
+- Mnemonic_**Public**: query Mnemonic's public service.
+- Mnemonic_**Closed**: query Mnemonic's closed service.

+#### Requirements
+When using the public service, the analyzer can be used out of the box with no further configuration.

+When using the closed service, you need to contact Mnemonic to get an API key which you'll need to supply as the value of the `key` parameter.

 ### SinkDB
 Check SinkDB service from [abuse.ch](https://abuse.ch) fort a given IP address.